Lin-zl522/Patapon-3-HD-Texture-Pack/README.md

 - All Gaming UI
 - All Unit Sprites
 - All Hero Masks
-- All Rera Pon Helms
+- All Rare Pon Helms
 - All Equipments
 - All Items
 - 70% Monsters